thebushschool/fcsr/projects/intro_to_rpi/readme.md

 2. ChangeGPIO port to 18, re-wire the RPI and see if it works again

 ### Step 3.
 Button control
+1. Create a wiring diagram for the following.
-1. Wire-up your RPI following instructions in the First Steps PDF above.
+1. Then Wire-up your RPI following instructions in the First Steps PDF above.
 Install the button further down the breadboard so as not to intrfere with the led previously installed
 ![but1](circ2_button.png)
 ![but2](circ2_button_pic.png)